mkang315/CST-YOLO/README.md

 <br />

 **Table 2.1&nbsp;&nbsp;&nbsp;&nbsp;Performance comparison of YOLOv5x, YOLOv7 and CST-YOLO on the BCCD dataset.
-Results are APs for each blood cell type and mAP@0.5 for overall performance.
+Results are mAP@0.5 for each blood cell type and overall performance.
 The best results are shown in bold.**
 | Model | WBCs | RBCs | Platelets | Overall |
 | :-------: | :-------: | :-------: | :-------: | :-------: |
 | [RT-DETR-R50vd](https://github.com/lyuwenyu/RT-DETR/tree/main/rtdetr_pytorch) | — | — | — | 0.875 |